Testability of Reverse Causality Without Exogenous Variation: Testing Reverse Causality

 Note that the error $ U $ is additively separable.
 The additive separability of $ U $ precludes the dependence of marginal effects on unobservables except through a dependence via $W$.
 The model allows for heteroskedasticity of the error term $U$ with respect to the control variables $ \W $.
 In particular, model equation \eqref{eq_w_causal} implies $ U \indept X|\W $, which is also known as conditional exogeneity \parencite[see][]{whitechalak2010condtlexo}.
-It corresponds to the conditional unconfoundedness assumption in the treatment effects literature \parencite{imbensrubin15} and is also closely related to the special regressor assumption \parencite[see][for an overview]{lewbel14}.
+It corresponds to the unconfoundedness assumption in the treatment effects literature \parencite{imbensrubin15} and is also closely related to the special regressor assumption \parencite[see][for an overview]{lewbel14}.

-The main idea of this paper is to study the conditions under which the causal model is distinguishable form the anticausal based on non-experimental data.
-The anticausal model, where $ Y $ is causing $ X $, is defined as
+The main idea of this paper is to study the conditions under which this model is distinguishable form reversed analog without relying on exogenous information.
+The \textit{reverse model}, where $ Y $ is causing $ X $, again in the presence of the vector of covariates $\W$, is defined as

-where $\widetilde{\varepsilon}$ are unobservable variables and $ \widetilde{\sigma}(\cdot)$ some strictly positive function.
+where $\widetilde{\varepsilon}$ are unobservable variables and $ \widetilde{\sigma}(\cdot)$ some strictly positive function.\\

 We denote the probability density function of a random vector $V$ by $f_V$ and make the following assumptions.

 \begin{assumption}[Regularity] The functions $h$, $\widetilde{h}$, $f_{X|W}$, $f_{Y|W}$, $f_{\varepsilon}$, and $f_{\widetilde{\varepsilon}}$ are three times differentiable. \end{assumption}